-11 NEVER INSERT A CARTRIDGE OF THE INCORRECT CALIBER INTO ANY FIREARM
+11 NEVER INSERT A CARTRIDGE OF THE INCORRECT CALIBER INTO ANY FIRFARM.

 The caliber of your firearm is marked on the barrel.
 Store all cartridges of different calibers in completely separate and well-marked containers.
 Never store cartridges of mixed calibers in a common container or in your pockets.
-See pages 14-15 for more information on the correct ammunition for your firearm.
+See page 14 for more information on the correct ammunition for your firearm.

-12 EXAMINE EVERY CARTRIDGE YOU PUT IN YOUR FIREARM
+12 EXAMINE EVERY CARTRIDGE YOU PUT IN YOUR FIREARM.

 We assume no responsibility for the use of unsafe or improper firearm and ammunition combinations or damage or injury caused by damaged ammunition.
 It is your responsibility to read and heed all warnings in this owner's manual and on ammunition boxes.
-See pages 14-15 for more information on the correct ammunition for your firearm.
+See page 14 for more information on the correct ammunition for your firearm.